bcomnes/homebridge-yoto/README.md

 2. Ensure the code hasn't expired (5 minute timeout)
 3. Try restarting Homebridge to generate a new code
 4. Check your internet connection
+5. Verify the client ID is correct (default: `Y4HJ8BFqRQ24GQoLzgOzZ2KSqWmFG8LI`)

+**Problem:** "Invalid client" or "Client not found" errors

+**Solution:**
+1. Ensure you haven't changed the `clientId` field in config
+2. If using a custom client ID, verify it's correct at yoto.dev
+3. Try removing the `clientId` field to use the default

 ### MQTT Connection Issues